0xadri/wealth-porn-frontend-react/README.md

 # WealthPorn App: Frontend in `React`

-WealthPorn tries to illustrate gather interesting data about wealth inequality.
+WealthPorn showcases interesting data and charts about wealth inequality.

-This frontend consumes a REST API - Backend in `Node`, `Express` and `MongoDB`.
+This frontend consumes a REST API Backend in `Node`, `Express` and `MongoDB` ([link](https://github.com/0xadri/wealth-porn-backend-restapi)).

 # 🚀 Try It Live 🚀